NSDAP Office of Colonial Policy

-The NSDAP Office of Colonial Policy (German: Kolonialpolitisches Amt der NSDAP, K.P.A. or KPA) was a Nazi Party office formed in 1934.
-Its stated objective was to formulate plans for the re-taking of the former German colonies.
+The NSDAP Office of Colonial Policy (Kolonialpolitisches Amt der NSDAP, K.P.A. or KPA) was a Nazi Party office formed in 1934.
+Its stated objective was to formulate plans for the re-taking of the former German colonies, including in Africa.
 The office lost much of its meaning after the start of World War II, and was dissolved after the reversal of Nazi Germany's military victories in 1943.

 History

 There were several predecessor organization created in response to the German colonial problem in the Nazi Party.
-The last was the Colonial Section of the paramilitary wing of the Nazi Party, under the central command of the SA-leadership.
+The last was the Colonial Section of the paramilitary wing of the Nazi Party, under the central command of the Sturmabteilung (SA) leadership.
 After the purge of the SA in the Night of the Long Knives, it was reformed as the Colonial Political Office in 1934, with Franz Ritter von Epp as its leader.
 From then on, its task was to provide clear directives and policy guidelines for the party and its press in regard to every colonial, political and economic problems.
 In addition, the office also formulated plans for the reacquisition of the former German colonies.
-It had to match the colonial policies of the central regime.
+As part of Gleichschaltung (Nazification), the office had to match the colonial policies of the central regime.

 Few sources exist about the early development of the office.
 Its headquarters was located at the party seat of the NSDAP in Munich, but the Planning Department was moved to Berlin in 1936, to improve co-operation with the Colonial Section of the Foreign Office.
 It did not then possess any budgetary resources of its own.
 To set up a proper budget, it was assigned several state administrators from the Nazi Party.
 Many of its leading experts took over such functions, and the rest was composed of some higher political officials.